MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 ## revoscalepy: compute context list

-The revoscalepy library only supports the local compute context, and remote compute context for Spark and SQL Server.
+The library supports the local compute context and remote compute context for Spark and SQL Server only.

 Context name | Alternative name | Usage |
 -----------|--------------------|-----------------------|